Ryan is a self-published erotic romance writer here to share his knowledge with other aspiring writers.

-I'll give you the basics here, and in no time, you'll be on your way to writing the type of smut that sells so well.
+I'll give you the basics here, and in no time, you'll be on your way to writing the type of smut that sells really well.
 If you’re a shy person, maybe this isn't for you, but if you're willing to put your fantasies down on paper for others to indulge in, self-publishing may prove to be a very lucrative endeavor.

-STEP 1: Research
+Step 1: Research

-There are a number of genres when it comes to this type of writing and some seem to outsell others by a wide margin, so it's up to you to decide which genre to pursue.
-Pay close attention to the categories that define the work you research, because this is the way retailers will market your books, and how buyers will search for them.
+There are a number of genres when it comes to this type of writing, and some seem to outsell others by a wide margin, so it's up to you to decide which genre to pursue.
+Pay close attention to the categories that define the work you research because this is the way retailers will market your books, and it's how buyers will search for them.

-\A few of the writers I researched when I was considering jumping into the industry were, Sable Hunter (my personal favourite and the one I most highly recommend if you want to learn how to write erotic romance that will sell), Kelly Haven and Georgia Fox.
-Just be careful, recently certain sub-genres have come under heavy fire and are effectively being removed from some retailers.
+\A few of the writers I researched when I was considering jumping into the industry were Sable Hunter (my personal favorite and the one I most highly recommend if you want to learn how to write erotic romance that will sell), Kelly Haven, and Georgia Fox.
+Just be careful—recently, certain sub-genres have come under heavy fire and are effectively being removed from some retailers.